 - A. Conflict of interest means any of the following: - 1.
-A significant direct personal or financial interest of a Public Officer, or of an immediate family member, business associate, employer, or employee of the official, in the discretionary outcome of a cause, proceeding, application, or any other decision pending before the official or before the agency or public body in which the official holds office or is employed.
-"Conflict of interest" does not arise in the case of votes or decisions on matters in which the Public Officer has a personal or financial interest in the outcome, such as in the establishment of a tax rate, that is no greater than that of other persons generally affected by the decision, in cases where a decision or act is not subject to the discretion of the official or the body of which he or she is a part, or where such personal or financial interest is de minimis; - 2.
+A significant direct personal or financial interest of a public official, or of an immediate family member, business associate, employer, or employee of the official, in the discretionary outcome of a cause, proceeding, application, or any other decision pending before the official or before the agency or public body in which the official holds office or is employed.
+"Conflict of interest" does not arise in the case of votes or decisions on matters in which the public official has a personal or financial interest in the outcome, such as in the establishment of a tax rate, that is no greater than that of other persons generally affected by the decision, in cases where a decision or act is not subject to the discretion of the official or the body of which he or she is a part, or where such personal or financial interest is de minimis; - 2.
 A situation where a public officer has publicly displayed a prejudgment of the merits of a particular quasi-judicial proceeding.
-This shall not apply to a member's particular political views or general opinion on a given issue; and

-- 3. A situation where a public officer has engaged in ex parte communications with a party in a quasi-judicial proceeding that is before the public body to which that public officer belongs. - B. Emergency means an imminent threat or peril to the public health, safety and welfare. - C. Ex parte communication means direct or indirect communication between a member of a public body and any party, party's representative, party's counsel, or any person interested in the outcome of a quasi-judicial proceeding that occurs outside the proceeding and concerns the substance or merits of the proceeding. - D. Official act or action means any legislative, administrative or judicial act performed by an elected or appointed officer or employee while acting on behalf of the municipality.
-This term does not apply to ministerial acts or actions involving no discretion. - E. Public body means any board, council, commission or committee of the municipality - F. Public interest means an interest of the community as a whole, conferred generally upon all residents of the municipality. - G. Public officer means a person elected or appointed to perform executive, administrative, legislative or quasi-judicial functions for the municipality or appointed to a public body. - H. Quasi-judicial proceeding means a case in which the legal rights of one or more persons who are granted party status are adjudicated, which is conducted in such a way that all parties have opportunities to present evidence and to cross-examine witnesses presented by other parties, which results in a written decision, the result of which can be appealed by a party to a higher authority. - I. Financial interest means a reasonably foreseeable financial effect, distinguishable from its effect on the public generally, on the Public Officer, a member of his or her immediate family, or on any of the following:
+This shall not apply to a member's particular political views or general opinion on a given issue; and - 3.
+A situation where a public officer has engaged in ex parte communications with a party in a quasi-judicial proceeding. - B. Emergency means an imminent threat or peril to the public health, safety and welfare. - C. Official act or action means any legislative, administrative or judicial act performed by an elected or appointed officer or employee while acting on behalf of the municipality. - D. Public body means any board, council, commission or committee of the municipality - E. Public interest means an interest of the community as a whole, conferred generally upon all residents of the municipality. - F. Public officer or public official means a person elected or appointed to perform executive, administrative, legislative or quasi-judicial functions for the municipality or appointed to a public body. - G. Quasi-judicial proceeding means a case in which the legal rights of one or more persons who are granted party status are adjudicated, which is conducted in such a way that all parties have opportunities to present evidence and to cross-examine witnesses presented by other parties, which results in a written decision, the result of which can be appealed by a party to a higher authority. - H. Financial Interest means a reasonably foreseeable financial effect, distinguishable from its effect on the public generally, on the public official, a member of his or her immediate family, or on any of the following: